hashicorp/terraform/website/docs/registry/index.html.md

 # Terraform Registry

 The [Terraform Registry](https://registry.terraform.io) is a repository of modules written by the Terraform community.
-The registry can be used to help you get started with Terraform more quickly, see examples of how Terraform is written, and find pre-made modules for infrastructure components you require.
+The registry can help you get started with Terraform more quickly, see examples of how Terraform is written, and find pre-made modules for infrastructure components you require.